-- Identify the risk of compound flood events in the Thames river basin by determining the drivers and the probability of occurrence of compound flood events for the sub-catchments of the Thames River basin (for today’s and the future climate).
+- identified the risk of compound flood events in the Thames river basin by determining the drivers and the probability of occurrence of compound flood events for the sub-catchments of the Thames River basin (for today’s and the future climate).

-- Look at the EFAS (European Flood Awareness System) monthly (up to 46 days ahead) and seasonal (up to 7 months ahead) hydrological re-forecasts of the 2013/14 flood event to determine whether they can give an early indication of compound flood events in the Thames river basin.
+- looked at the EFAS (European Flood Awareness System) monthly (up to 46 days ahead) and seasonal (up to 7 months ahead) hydrological re-forecasts of the 2013/14 flood event to determine whether they can give an early indication of compound flood events in the Thames river basin.

 Tools and models

 The following tools and models being implemented to address the two main outcomes mentioned above:

 1) Monthly and seasonal hydrological reforecasts from the European Flood Awareness System (EFAS) were being run to determine whether they give an early indication of 2013/14 compound flood events in the sub-catchments.